The Awakening/Aftermath/Genesis: The Silent Nacho Cerda Trilogy

 Dir.
 Nacho Cerda (1990, 1994, 1998)

 The third and final film in the trilogy is Genesis, and is, quite frankly, the most beautiful and well-done of the three.
-It had the feel of an Oscar-nominated short film, and while not as famous as its younger brother Aftermath, was quite possibly the best of the three.
-The story revolves around a sculptor who loses his wife in a car accident, and his love for her leads him to make the most realistic sculptures possible, and he eventually sacrifices his life as he transforms into a sculpture, breathing life into his statue, which becomes a physical manifestation of his wife.
+It had the feel of an Oscar-nominated short film, and while not as famous as its older brother Aftermath, was quite possibly the best of the three as well.
+The story revolves around a sculptor who loses his wife in a car accident, and his love for her leads him to make the most realistic sculptures possible.
+He eventually sacrifices his life as he transforms into a sculpture, breathing life into his statue, which becomes the physical manifestation of his wife.
 The anguish that the man feels is tangible, and you can see the sorrow that he feels as his statue begins to crumble away, not knowing that it is actually coming to life.
-The actor, Pep Tosar, who portrayed a complete reversal of his previous role as the sicko who molested the dead girl in Aftermath, did a stellar job of bringing the antagonist through the death and rebirth of his wife, as well as his subsequent evolution into a statue.
+The actor, Pep Tosar, portrayed a complete reversal of his previous role as the sicko who molested the dead girl in Aftermath.
+He did a stellar job of bringing the antagonist through the death and rebirth of his wife, as well as his subsequent evolution into a statue.
 The score, a soft classical movement, matches perfectly the flow of the short, and at 30 minutes, its easily digested even though the pacing is fairly slow.
 Masterful work, and I again am left lamenting that Cerda has yet to really advance his filmography.
 It's a shame, and I'd really love to see more from him.

 I've always been a huge fan of Stephen King, but for my money, nothing speaks to me and interests me as much as his short story collections.
 Short, easily read in a sitting, and never too wordy or involved, they were the perfect way to experience King's genius without being undone by his immense word count.
 These movies, to me, fit the same mold.
 I watched all three back to back, and it totaled roughly 1 hour and 8 minutes of footage, as the first movie clocked in at 8 minutes and the second two at 30 minutes apiece.
 I was surprised that I enjoyed these as much as I did for how basic they were, and I was shocked that they were as genuinely well done as they were.
 I've seen a lot of short films from budding directors, and I have rarely been as impressed as I was by this impressive trilogy.
 I feel like its a must-see for gore hounds, and I believe that it appeals to non-hardcore viewers as well.

 Bottom line: Nacho Cerda is the short silent type.
-And he's really good at it.
+And he's really good at it, creating one short that was enjoyable and two that were excellent.
 Check it out if you ever get the chance, and I think you'll come away from it with a desire to see more from him and Spanish filmmakers in general.